Thermal Energy Networks (TENs)

 Thermal Energy Networks (TENs) may offer a promising alternative to traditional building-by-building decarbonization approaches in certain circumstances.
 To better understand the extent of their potential, our TENs initiative is leading several projects to clarify the techno-economic opportunities they present, and to explore ways to integrate these approaches into municipal, provincial, and federal regulations if and where appropriate.

-Decarbonizing Canada’s buildings in time to meet our 2050 obligations will call on us to use every credible tool in our arsenal.
+Preparing Canada’s buildings for an electrified future will take every credible tool in our arsenal.
 While the BDA believes heat pumps in all their forms are the most promising tool for reducing emissions from building heating, TENs (which themselves can also rely on heat-pumps) could be an important complement to that pathway.
-Given their potential high performance, climate resilience, economies of scale, reduced peak electricity demand impacts, and very low greenhouse gas (GHG) emissions, TENs represent a promising solution for decarbonization beyond a building-by-building level.
+Given their potential high performance, economies of scale, reduced peak electricity demand impacts, climate resilience, and their capacity to leverage multiple available sources of clean heat (ambient, ground and waste heat, as well as electricity, RNG and biomass), TENs represent a promising solution for decarbonization beyond a building-by-building level.
 What’s more, the planning approaches that facilitate TENs can help foster a better managed, more affordable energy transition.
 However, many challenges remain before they can be adopted at a meaningful scale, particularly in the context of existing buildings and neighbourhoods.

 Our Projects